pretix/pretix-docs/docs/topics/vouchers.md

 Navigate to  [Your event] → ":fontawesome-solid-ticket: Products" → "Products" and create or edit the admission product for which you want to restrict availability.
 While you are doing that, open the :btn:Availability: tab and check the box next to "This product can only be bought using a voucher".
 If you set the visibility toggle next to this option to "Hide product if unavailable", then the product will be hidden in your shop.
-I will only be displayed to customers who entered one of the voucher codes into the voucher field, or who landed in the shop by following one of the voucher links.
+It will only be displayed to customers who entered one of the voucher codes into the voucher field, or who landed in the shop by following one of the voucher links.
-Repeat these steps for each product that you want to make available through this voucher.
+Repeat these steps for each product that you want to make available exclusively through this voucher.

 Next, create a quota, add only the products in question to it, and set the "Total capacity" so that it covers the number of emails you are planning to send out.